haiwera-silk-cd/magento-devdocs/guides/v2.0/extension-dev-guide/cache/partial-caching.md

   - /guides/v2.3/config-guide/config/caching.html
 ---

 Magento uses <a href="http://framework.zend.com/manual/1.12/en/zend.cache.html" target="&#95;blank">Zend_Cache</a> to interact with the cache storage.
-However, Magento also has the <a href="{{ site.mage2000url }}lib/internal/Magento/Framework/Cache" target="&#95;blank">Magento\Cache</a> {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}library{% endglossarytooltip %} for implementing Magento-specific caching.
+However, Magento also has the <a href="{{ site.mage2000url }}lib/internal/Magento/Framework/Cache" target="&#95;blank">Magento\Cache</a> {% glossarytooltip 08968dbb-2eeb-45c7-ae95-ffca228a7575 %}库{% endglossarytooltip %} for implementing Magento-specific caching.
 These topics discuss how to configure caching and {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} types.

 <div class="bs-callout bs-callout-info" id="info">
 	<p>By default, file system caching is enabled; no configuration is necessary to use it.
 This means the cache is located under <code>&lt;你的Magento的安装目录>/var</code>.</p>